yoo2001818/webglue/doc/shaders.md

 and fragment/vertex shader will share same context (If same uniform is specified, it'd use shared bitset key)

+Since feature definition doesn't change a lot, we should precache it - how?

 Count definition will be created on-demand, while capping to maximum value.

-Capability definition never changes, so it wouldn't be changed at all.
+But a 'governor' should exist to get maximum performance (or we can just use deferred lighting)

 ```js
 /^\s*#pragma webglue: ([a-z]+)\(([^\)]+)(?:,[\t ]*([^\)]+))*\)\s*$/gm